sfu-bigdata/bd-glossary/Glossary.md

 A whole number.

 #### String
-Multiple characters together are called strings. e.g ‘aeiou’ is a string of the characters ‘a’, ‘e’, ‘i’, ‘o’, ‘u’.
+Multiple characters together are called strings. e.g. ‘aeiou’ is a string of the characters ‘a’, ‘e’, ‘i’, ‘o’, ‘u’.

 #### Date / Datetime
 A [representation](#data-representation) of a date (may include time) e.g. `YYYYMMDD` or  `YYYYMMDDhhmmss`.